Universal Screening

 The GT teacher at your school will send the score sheet and general informational letter in the weeks following the testing.
 You will receive a letter from the central GT Department if your child scored in the 95th percentile or above and is made magnet elitible (ME).

-The purpose of the universal screening is to provide all students in kindergarten, second, and sixth grades with the opportunity to take a cognitive assessment that may result in a qualifying data point toward an overall body of evidence resulting in gifted identification, programming, and/or placement at a highly gifted magnet site.
+The purpose of the universal screening is to provide all students in 1st and 5th grades with the opportunity to take a cognitive assessment that may result in a qualifying data point toward an overall body of evidence resulting in gifted identification, programming, and/or placement at a highly gifted magnet site.
 An age-percentile score in the 95th percentile and above is considered a qualifying data point and also results in the student being eligible to attend a gifted magnet school in DPS.

-Please note: While this one score does result in magnet eligibility for the purpose of school choice in our district, the state requires additional data to fully be identified as gifted.
+Please note: While this cognitive score does result in magnet eligibility for the purpose of school choice in our district, the state requires additional data to fully be identified as gifted.

-Nonqualifying, high scores may be considered for talent pool placement at the school.
+Nonqualifying, high scores may be considered for talent pool placement depending on the threshold established at your child's school.
 Please connect with the GT teacher at your school for more information about the testing processes and programming options.